Aishaalsubhi/pdsnd_github2/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+###about the github project
+i learn and gain many skills of the project